-There’s no denying our fierce attachment to rugby in general and our mighty All Blacks (current Rugby World Cup holders) in particular.
-But New Zealanders are open to just about any sport that provides a competitive spectacle.
+There is no denying many New Zealanders are fanatical about rugby in general and our All Blacks in particular.
+But we are open to just about any sport that provides a competitive spectacle.

 Looking for regional info?

-Rugby league is strong and we have our own professional team (The Warriors) competing in Australia’s NRL competition.
+Rugby league is popular here, and we have our own professional team (The Warriors) competing in Australia’s NRL competition.

-Football is increasingly popular, in fact more people here actually play football than any other sport.
-We also have team in Australia’s professional competition, the Wellington Phoenix.
-Our All Whites qualified for the 2012 Olympics and were the only team to bow out unbeaten in the 2010 World Cup.
+Football is also increasingly popular, with both men and women.
+In fact, more people here actually play football than any other sport.
+We have a team in Australia’s professional competition, the Wellington Phoenix.
+We have two national teams, the All Whites (men's team) and the Football Ferns (women's team).
+The All Whites qualified for the 2012 Olympics and were the only team to bow out unbeaten in the 2010 World Cup.
 Unfortunately, Mexico beat us for a place at Rio.

 Netball is the most popular women’s sport, enjoying strong support from grassroots level right up to our world-leading national team, the Silver Ferns.